 Land Use Options Evaluation Outcome: By 2017, evaluate policy options and identify potential incentives, resources and other tools that could assist local governments in their efforts to better manage and, when possible, reduce the rate of consumption of agricultural and forest lands, and rate of conversion of porous landscape to impervious surface.

+Public Access

+Physical access to the Bay and its tributaries is very limited—, with real consequences for quality of life, local economies, and long-term conservation.
+Increasing public access to local waterways for fishing, swimming, boating, and other activities fosters a shared sense of responsibility and increased stewardship that supports Bay watershed restoration goals.

-Public Access Goal: Expand public access to the Bay and its tributaries through existing and new local, state and federal parks, refuges, reserves, trails and partner sites.
+Goal: Expand public access to the Bay and its tributaries through existing and new local, state and federal parks, refuges, reserves, trails and partner sites.

 Public Access Site Development Outcome: By 2025 add 300 new public access sites, with a strong emphasis on providing opportunities for boating, swimming and fishing, where feasible.
 (2010 baseline year)

+Environmental Literacy

+The future well-being of the Chesapeake Bay watershed will soon rest in the hands of its youngest citizens--more than three million students in kindergarten through 12th grade.
+Establishing strong, targeted environmental education programs now provides a vital foundation for these future watershed stewards.

-Environmental Literacy Goal: Enable every student in the region to graduate with the ability to use scientific evidence and citizenship skills to act responsibly to protect and restore their local watershed.
+Goal: Enable students in the region to graduate with the knowledge to use scientific evidence and citizenship skills to act responsibly to protect and restore their local watershed.

 Meaningful Watershed Educational Experience Outcome: Increase the number of students participating in teacher-supported meaningful watershed educational experiences in elementary, middle and high school.